trevorwang/retrofit.dart/README.md

 final client = RestClient(dio, baseUrl: "your base url");
 ```

-If you want to use the base url from `dio.option.baseUrl`, which has lowest priority, please don't pass any parameter to `RestApi` annotation and `RestClient`'s structure method.
+If you want to use the base url from `dio.option.baseUrl`, which has the lowest priority, please don't pass any parameter to `RestApi` annotation and `RestClient`'s structure method.

 ### Hide generated files